salesforce/lwc/docs/proposals/error-code-system.md

 Error-code keys follow numeric sequence, where each sequence represents a collection of error codes related to an individual engine part ( ex: 100x - events, 200x - props, 300x - render ... ).
 Leading digit of the error code will represent a specific engine part and will help developers to quickly identify failing area ( any error starting with '1' is related to events for example ).
 NOTE: this file is append only - since these codes will be served on our website for documentation purposes and can potentially be referenced by support groups, these codes must not change.

 **2.** errors.json - json object with key:value pairs, where key is a unique error identifier and value is a message string ( see below for 'discussion needed' ).
 This message key becomes the value in the error-code map ( error-code inverse map is used during prod build to retrieve an error code by the message key - see below ).
-This is the part where Raptor deviates from React ( see more in info section for explanation ).
+This is the part where Lightning Web Components deviates from React ( see more in info section for explanation ).

 **3.** extract-errors.js - ( this may not be needed - see discussion section below ) - script that will parse all error file(s) during build time to create new code entries.